§ Verifiable Public Registry v2 Specification

 Any credential exchange that requires issuer or verifier to pay fees implies the creation of a PermissionSession.

-The agent, the Verifiable User Agent or Verifiable Service that receive the request, MUST send to issuer/verifier:
+If the peer wants to issue a credential, the agent, the Verifiable User Agent or Verifiable Service that receive the request MUST send to peer:

 If the peer wants to verify a credential, agent must send to peer: